Tags

 You might need to do more training

-A BPO call center will handle all of your calls for you, but that also means they need to learn the ins and outs of your specific support services or customer service strategy.
+A BPO call centre will handle all of your calls for you, but that also means they need to learn the ins and outs of your specific support services or customer service strategy.
 Sometimes, they may even need training in business specifics to better accommodate your customers.

 Providing and managing the training materials workload can be a significant investment and something to consider.